utility-server/documents/PHILOSOPHY.md

 **Empowering the web, one optimization at a time.**

-Utility Server exists to democratize web performance optimization, making enterprise-grade content delivery, caching, and optimization accessible to businesses of all sizes.
+**Utility Server**, a product of **DNS Stack Private Limited**, exists to democratize web performance optimization, making enterprise-grade content delivery, caching, and optimization accessible to businesses of all sizes.
 We believe that every website, regardless of its scale, deserves to deliver lightning-fast experiences to its users.

+DNS Stack Private Limited is an Indian company (CIN: U62099UP2025PTC223463) committed to building world-class web performance optimization tools that empower businesses globally.

 ---